day8/re-frame/docs/clojurescript.md

 | symbol   | `#!clj yours`           | You'll soon see how to create your own symbols and bind them to values |

-## Evaluation
+## That's It For Syntax

+We've now covered almost all of Clojure's syntax.
 Now we know enough to talk about "evaluation".

+## Next, Evaluation

-Let's start exploring how data is evaluated.
+We will now explore how data is evaluated.
 This is probably an unfamiliar concept for you, right?
+Evaluating data?
+What?

-Evaluating data.
-Well,  **in ClojureScript we evaulate data, to create new data.** Dwell on that thought for a minute, it is quite pivotal.
+Well,  **in ClojureScript we evaulate data, to create new data.** Dwell on that thought for a minute, it is quite central.

 All data litterals other than `lists` and `symbols` evaluate to themselves.
 So that's really easy.